 Buses & Taxis are the common means of transport throughout Indonesia,Malaysia and Brunei.
 Though not exactly comfortable,travelling by local transport gives a chance to establish a rapport with the locals.
 In addition,the beautiful scenery one gets to capture on the camera is worth a thousand memories.
 Most of the overland journeys are long distances,but it is worth the tiring expedition if the taxi driver shows his willingness.

-Car rental is another excellent option available in big cities like Kuching and Kota Kinabalu.
+Car rental is another excellent option in cities like Kuching and Kota Kinabalu.
 Depending on the number of people travelling,tourists can choose the size of the car.
-In fact,in countries like Brunei where the road network is well developed,driving a car can turn out to be a pleasurable experience.
+In fact,in countries like Brunei,where the road network is well developed,driving a car can be a pleasurable experience.

-Rail travel in Borneo is used more for tourism & recreational purposes to explore the sights of Sabah from Kota Kinabalu to Tenom.
-It is a guided tour especially for tourists who want to soak in the rich natural heritage of Borneo.
+Rail travel in Borneo is used for tourism & recreational purposes to explore the sights of Sabah from Kota Kinabalu to Tenom.
+It is a guided tour,especially for tourists who want to soak in the rich natural heritage of Borneo.